ading2210/shimboot/README.md

 Note that rootfs partitions have to be named `shimboot_rootfs:<partname>` for the bootloader to recognize them.

 ## Status:
+Driver support depends on the device you are using shimboot on.
+This list is for the [`dedede`](https://chrome100.dev/board/dedede/) board, which is the only device I was able to do extensive testing on.
+The `patch_rootfs.sh` script attempts to copy all the firmware from the shim and recovery image into the rootfs, so expect most things to work on other boards.

 ### What Works:
 - Systemd